Nunthorpe Methodist Church Safeguarding Policy

 13. Supporting the circuit superintendent with the annual review of the circuit safeguarding policy and sending a copy to the DSO.

-14. Maintaining of a record of all people within the church who have received Foundation Module, Foundation Refresher Module (prior to 2020), together with dates of attendance.
+14. Maintaining of a record of all people within the church who have received Foundation Module, Foundation Refresher Module, together with dates of attendance.

 15. Ensuring that training is offered to those working with children and vulnerable adults, holding an office of responsibility, or are in other applicable roles as defined in Appendix III of the Methodist Church Safeguarding Policy, Procedures and Guidance.